Clopin Trouillefou: In the novel

 In the story, Clopin disrupts Pierre Gringoire's play, begging the audience for money.
 Later that night, Gringoire runs into him once again in the Court of Miracles, where Clopin is revealed not as a beggar, but as the King of Truands (the criminals and outcasts of Paris).
 He prepares to execute Gringoire for trespassing, until the beautiful Esmeralda agrees to marry him in order to save him.
 He is revealed to be a friend of Esmeralda's guardian, the Duke of Egypt, who is also one of the authority figures in his court.

 Near the end of the novel, Clopin receives news of Esmeralda's upcoming execution for the framed murder of Captain Phoebus.
-In order to rescue her, he rounds all of the Truands to attack Notre Dame Cathedral where Esmeralda is protected by Quasimodo.
+In order to rescue her, he rounds all of the Truands to attack Notre-Dame de Paris cathedral where Esmeralda is protected by Quasimodo.
 In response to the assault, Quasimodo retaliates with stones, timber, and molten lead.
 Finally, the author notes that Clopin dies courageously during the attack.